-We are interested in the norm of the difference between the residual of the approximation resulting from an application of Algorithm~\ref{alg:FMCBiCG} and the exact residual $r_i^{ex}$.
-We define the quantity

-interpreted as follows: if $\delta_i$ is small, then the inexact application of the preconditioner has not disturbed the convergence of the method in general.
-More precisely, if $\delta_i$ is small, a specific implementation of the inexact algorithm converges, given that the exact algorithm, applied to the same system, converges.
-This is further analyzed in Section~\ref{sec:further-analysis}.

-\subsection{Convergence of the inexact algorithm}
+\subsection{Convergence of the {\em inexact algorithm}}

-Preconditioned Krylov subspace methods are suitable only when the action of the preconditioner is cheap to apply.
-It is, therefore, of interest to apply the preconditioners in Algorithm~\ref{alg:FMCBiCG}, i.e., the inexact algorithm, in the most efficient way possible.
-Inspired by work in \cite{inexKry}, we quantify how inexactly the preconditioner $(K-\sigma M)^{-1}$ can be applied at each iteration of our algorithm when approximating the solution to the shifted linear system \eqref{shifted}, without degrading convergence in general.
-In particular, in this section we prove a bound on the quantity $\delta_i$ in \eqref{diff-comp-true}, i.e., we specify under which circumstances the inexact algorithm applied to~\eqref{shifted} converges, given that Algorithm~\ref{alg:MCBiCG}, i.e., the exact algorithm, applied to the same system converges.
+Preconditioned Krylov subspace methods are only suitable when the action of the preconditioner is cheap to apply.
+It is, therefore, of interest to apply the preconditioners in the Inexact Algorithm~\ref{alg:FMCBiCG} in the most efficient way possible.
+Inspired by work in \cite{inexKry}, we prove a computable bound on the residual of the {\em inexact algorithm} applied to the system \eqref{shifted}.
+The error in the inexact application of the preconditioner contributes to this bound.

 Consider first the shifted relations \eqref{krylov-rel} after $j-1$ iterations of the inexact Lanczos biorthogonalization process.
 Let a QR decomposition of the shifted tridiagonal upper Hessenberg matrix be such that